rklymentiev/py-for-neuro/chapters/chapter3.md

 </codeblock>

 **Exercise 2**.
-This time get all the features for cell nucleus and label them with the type of cancer.
+This time get all the features for the cell nucleus and label them with the type of cancer.
 When the cancer type is not specified mark it as "unknown".
 Don't change missing values in other columns.

 The joined DataFrame will have two columns `"id"` and `"ID"`.
 Keep only the first column.